ljk28/milestone-p-1/assets/README.md

 The users all have differing needs and wants.
 From fast turn-aroud for delivery to an easily accesible website to place orders.
 Alongside a dropdown menu option for the order page, the users are taken to a new page informing them of a successful order after they place one.

-The gallery images provide the users with a taste of the selection on offer and the menu makes naiagtion easy to use.
+The gallery images provide the users with a taste of the selection on offer and the menu makes navigation easy to use.

-The footer has much needed conatc information from the location and address to the telephone number.
+The footer has much needed contact information from the location and address to the telephone number.
 This ensures that customers/users have a fall back option.

 ---